-Ravenna is famous for its Late Antiquity and Byzantine wall mosaics in early Christian monuments and churches.
+Ravenna is famous for its Late Antiquity and Byzantine wall and ceiling mosaics in early Christian monuments and churches.
 The town is a popular day-trip destination from Bologna and Rimini, as well as shore excursions for luxury passenger boats calling in Venice.

 A Brief History of Ravenna in Italy